manforowicz/manforowicz.github.io/src/posts/gday/gday.md

 The NAT translates packets flowing out of the private network by replacing their fake/private IP addresses with its own real/public IP address, and vice versa.

-It also modifies the port numbers of outgoing packets, so that each public port number corresponds to a different computer or connection within its network.
-Then it looks at the port numbers of incoming packets to determine which internal computer to forward them to.
+It also dynamically modifies the origin port numbers of outgoing packets, so that each port number corresponds to a different internal computer or connection.
+Then it looks at the port numbers of incoming response packets to determine which internal computer to forward them to.

-Unfortunately, this makes it difficult for two computers, each behind their own NAT, to connect to each other.
+Unfortunately, this makes it difficult for computers to connect if they're both behind different NATs.
 If one computer tries to send a packet to another computer, the receiving NAT won't know which computer on its internal network to forward it to.
-So the packet will be dropped.
+So it'll drop the packet.

 Note: this is just a high-level summary.
 To learn more, read [Wikipedia article on NATs](https://en.wikipedia.org/wiki/Network_address_translation).